PsychoanalysisLacan Volume 1

 For the Lacan of the Four Fundamental Concepts, repetition only ever occurs because the encounter is always missed.
 “We are always called with a real that eludes us”, 5 he said.
 But what constitutes the power of repetition, is that the real is found behind the automaton.
 Tuche, is the real as encounter which Freud explained by what in traumatism always insists.
 In Seminar XI, therefore, we find both the drive which demands something new – we never repeat in the same way – and a drive circuit which keeps reproducing itself identically and indefinitely because it misses the object.
 Finally, over and above missing the object, we realize that this very circuit is replete with jouissance that can neither be assimilated, nor miss its goal.

-We can discern, then, how repetition seeks a forever-lost jouissance and is always comes unstuck at dissatisfaction which obliges one to start again, but also how jouissance insinuates itself into this iteration itself, the reiteration of the same.
+We can discern, then, how repetition seeks a forever-lost jouissance and always comes unstuck at a dissatisfaction which obliges one to start again, but also how jouissance insinuates itself into this iteration, the reiteration of the same.
 This same jouissance is what Lacan later calls the One of jouissance.

 “The subject is happy”, he will say in Television.
 “This is even its definition since it owes nothing to happiness, to wealth in other words, and that all happiness is good for him who holds it, so that he repeats it”.
 6